rtmigo/depz/README.md

 ### Paths are relative to lnkdpn.txt

 But resulting
 links will always reside in the project dir.
-For example, when calling `lnkdpn` in `/abc/proj`:
+For example, when running in `/abc/proj`:

 | File  | Line | Resolves to | Creates symlink |
 |--------------------|------------|---------------|--------|